WheteThunger/SpawnLoadouts/README.md

 ## Features

+**This branch of the plugin only allows saving belt items.
+Further development will continue on the master branch.**

 - Allows players to make their own spawn loadouts
 - Allows settings a default loadout for new players